netascode/terraform-aci-nac-aci/docs/data_model/overview.md

 # Overview

 The data model formally defines the format of the data input files.
-The schema (yamale) is then based on the data model and used to validate the data input files.
+The schema is then based on the data model and used to validate the data input files.

 ## Notation